So, What Happens When the Queen of England Dies?

 "I can say with 99.9 percent confidence that Prince William will not leapfrog his father," agrees Penny Junor, a royal biographer.

-Experts say the royal funeral would take around 12 days to organise.
-The Queen gets a state funeral, an extremely rare honour only given to a dead monarch or when decreed by Parliament.
+Experts say the royal funeral would take around 12 days to organize.
+The Queen gets a state funeral, an extremely rare honor only given to a dead monarch or when decreed by Parliament.
 The last non-royal to get a state funeral was Winston Churchill in 1965.

 The cost of recent royal events, including Prince William and Kate Middleton's wedding, have been borne by the royal family themselves.
-But the taxpayer pays for security to be provided for the royals, senior politicians and diplomats.
-It's estimated to cost more than £100 million annually, and it's likely the police and Ministry of Defence would be on high-alert for a state funeral.
+But the taxpayer pays for security to be provided for the royals, senior politicians, and diplomats.
+It's estimated to cost more than $125 million annually, and it's likely the police and Ministry of Defence would be on high-alert for a state funeral.

 An estimated 2.5 billion people watched Princess Diana's funeral.
 With modern technology, especially in the developing world, the number watching the Queen's funeral could be even higher.

 The day of the funeral will be deemed a day of mourning and a national holiday, meaning the stock market and banks will close.
-According to 2012 figures from the Centre for Economics and Business Research, each national holiday costs the UK economy £2.3 billion in lost productivity.
-I asked if they had any more up-to-date statistics but they told me they got such a bad rap for hating on bank holidays that they've never repeated the research.
+According to 2012 figures from the Centre for Economics and Business Research, each national holiday costs the UK economy about $2.8 billion in lost productivity.
+I asked if they had any more up-to-date statistics, but they told me they got such a bad rap for hating on bank holidays that they've never repeated the research.